 The Outer Market

 - Japanese omelettes are hard to find anywhere else in Tokyo.
 At Yamacho, an assembly line of chefs create slightly sweet, fluffy, layered bricks of eggs.
 The square pans of eggs are rolled along from chef to chef.
-When an omelette reaches the end of the line, the last chef removes it from the pan using chopsticks, places it on a cooling rack, and sets the pan on an above conveyor belt sending it back to the first chef.
+When an omelette reaches the end of the line, the last chef removes it from the pan using chopsticks, places it on a cooling rack, sets the pan on an above conveyor belt, and sends it back to the first chef.

 - There are displays of enormous fish heads on ice.
 Vendors display the head of their largest catch of the day outside their shops or stands for bragging rights.

 - Sake is traditionally drank from a small, wooden box.
 The box is held with both hands and sipped from the corner.
 The taste and smell of the box enhances the flavor of the sake.
 Kanpai!

 - The seafood is enormous.
 The fish, crabs, scallops, and oysters are the largest we have ever seen.

 - According to the Guinness Book of World Records, dried bonito is the world’s hardest food.
 The bonito fish is dried and shaved into paper thin slices for purchasing in bulk.
 Although thin, the bonito still requires a lot of chewing.

 - Many stands have samples, just ask.
-After sampling a fish ball, Mitch is presented with a toothpick of raw cuttlefish.
+After sampling a deep fried fish ball, Mitch is presented with a toothpick of raw cuttlefish.

-- There is an air conditioned section in the outer market, and it’s a great escape from the summer heat.
-There is also an outdoor eating area upstairs with tables.
+- Don’t miss the air conditioned section in the outer market.
+It’s a great escape from the summer heat.
+Above the air conditioned market is an outdoor eating area.

 The Inner Market

-- The morning action is off limit to tourists.
+- The morning auction is off limit to tourists.
 Only licensed buyers and a small number of pre-scheduled visitors, required to arrive as early as 2:00am, are permitted to attend the morning auctions.
 Each morning fishermen gather at the inner market to unload their daily catch and prepare for sale.